Unity-Technologies/ml-agents/docs/Background-Machine-Learning.md

 one can view a non-playable character (NPC) as a virtual robot, with its own observations about the environment, its own set of actions and a specific objective.
 Thus it is natural to explore how we can train behaviors within Unity using reinforcement learning.
-This is precisely what the ML-Agents toolkit offers.
-The video linked below includes a reinforcement learning demo showcasing training character behaviors using the ML-Agents toolkit.
+This is precisely what the ML-Agents Toolkit offers.
+The video linked below includes a reinforcement learning demo showcasing training character behaviors using the ML-Agents Toolkit.

 <p align="center">
   <a href="http://www.youtube.com/watch?feature=player_embedded&v=fiQsmdwEGT8" target="_blank">